moebiussurfing/ofxSurfingPresets/README.md

 ## Features
 - De/Serializes JSON files from/to an **ofParameterGroup**.
 - **ImGui** based Gui.
-- Minimizable.
-Easy to integrate to your projects/add-ons.
+- Easy to integrate to your projects/add-ons.
 - Reset and basic Randomize parameters.
 - One Memory slot to Store/Recall compare and copy presets.
 - Key Commands.
 - Clear and auto populate (randomized or not) kit of Presets.
 - Compatible with some Midi add-ons.
+- Simple smoother and player.

 ## Usage